bentleybuilds/workShop/javascript201/readme.md

 // Add 'extra large' to the end of the sizes array.

-// Return the sizes array to the original content
+// Change the sizes array back to the original content

 ```